Jerald/yolol-is-cylons/thinktank/concepts_simple_lists.md

 >  |10|value = :v|

 ## Queues
-Queues are lists which allow scripts to manipulte its data in a FIFO (first in, first out) way.
+Queues are lists which allow scripts to manipulate its data in a FIFO (first in, first out) way.
 They allow a script to add data to the tail, but remove them from the head.
 Like stacks, in YOLOL, they can be simulated using an indexed list, and require three additional external variables : the start of the list

-> [Queue code](./scripts/lists_queue.txt) <sup>(require an indexed list)</sup>
+> [Queue code](./scripts/lists_queue.yolol) <sup>(require an indexed list)</sup>
 >
 > <sub>In this code, the `:chipwait` field of the chip is renamed `:queuewait`.
 In addition, you must set the value of the `maxsize` variable in the first line of the script to the maximum size of the list.</sub>
 >